 This creates an opportunity.
 Buy a multifamily property where tenants are paying below-market rents.
 Raise rents to market rates when leases renew.
 Watch your property value jump.

-Two identical buildings – one with high rents, one with low rents – will sell for very different prices.
+Two identical buildings β one with high rents, one with low rents β will sell for very different prices.
 Investors pay more for properties that make more money.
+Learn how to force appreciation in multifamily properties to maximize this effect.

 The Challenges Nobody Mentions